-Amount of normal working hours for a particular job position is established to balance the employee's health aspects, their productivity over the workday/shift, and general economic factors.
+The number of normal working hours for a particular job position is established to balance the employee's health, productivity over the workday/shift, and general economic factors.
 It's known that the human organism is naturally limited and cannot sustain the same level of productivity in the 8th or 10th hour of work as at the beginning of the shift.

-Many countries design their labor laws to clearly prevent employees from being forced to work in long overtime hours.
-Furthermore, they usually provide regulations of compensation for overtime.
+Many countries design their labor laws to prevent employees from being forced to work long overtime hours.
+Furthermore, they usually provide regulations of overtime compensation.

 What is time and a half?

 Overtime payments are commonly called the overtime premium or the overtime rate of pay.
 The most usual rate for overtime hours is time and a half, and that is 50% more than employee's standard wage.
 It means that for every hour of overtime, you receive an equivalent of 1.5 the regular hourly rate.
 So, if you want to repair your personal budget, do some overtime work!